YOUR QUESTIONS ANSWERED (Updated 28th November 2018)

 6. What age group would benefit?

-Our talk is geared towards years 1 and 2.
-However, Reception children and those up to year 6 should enjoy themselves.
+Our talks are different depending upon the class Year.
+We find that the most benefit is for Years 3 to 6 but Reception children should enjoy themselves too.
 It is probably not very beneficial to children in year 7 and above.

 7. What about children with disabilities?